This Day In Literary History

 By 1976, Anaïs was losing her battle with cancer when a publisher approached her about releasing a volume of her famous erotic short stories, which everyone knew about but nobody had seen - except for the patron who had paid her to write them.
 She still didn't want to publish them.

-Knowing that her ex-husbands Hugh Parker Guiler and Rupert Pole, both of whom she still loved, had fallen into poverty, she changed her mind and agreed to have the erotic stories published, figuring that the money could be used to help them out.
+Knowing that her ex-husbands Hugh Parker Guiler and Rupert Pole, both of whom she still loved, had fallen into poverty, she changed her mind and agreed to have the erotic stories published so they could have some money to live on.
 She died in January of 1977 at the age of 73.
 Six months later, Delta of Venus was published.

 As the publisher had expected, the short story collection was a huge hit, though Anaïs Nin had considered the stories embarrassing because they were more caricature than serious writing and had been penned for a private patron's money rather than written for publication.

-Nevertheless, they possessed a literary quality, providing a memorable exhibition of Nin's talent for erotic literature.
-They also added to her legacy as a feminist icon.
+Nevertheless, they possessed a literary quality, providing a memorable exhibition of Nin's talent for erotic literature and adding to her legacy as a feminist icon.
 With the success of Delta of Venus, a second erotic short story collection, Little Birds, was published in 1979.

 Quote Of The Day